Skip to main content

 • monetization

-• “It's not much different from TSW3 to me, and the biggest bugbear is having to buy the core game again; what a lousy cash grab.”
+• “It's not much different to TSW3 to me & the biggest bugbear is having to buy the core game again, what a lousy cash grab.”

 • music

-The music in the game has received mixed reviews; while many players praise the beautiful soundtrack and enjoy listening to it outside of gameplay, others find the in-game music too loud and distracting, obscuring important sounds.
-The game is often described as relaxing, especially when paired with personal music or podcasts, reminiscent of other simulation games.
-Overall, the soundtrack is appreciated, but the inability to adjust the volume during scenarios is a notable drawback.
+The music in the game has received mixed reviews; while many players praise the beautiful soundtrack and enjoy listening to it outside of gameplay, others find the in-game music excessively loud and distracting, hindering the overall experience.
+The trailer music, particularly a Depeche Mode song, has also been highlighted as a standout feature.
+Overall, the soundtrack is appreciated, but the implementation during gameplay could use improvement.

 • “The soundtrack is beautiful.”